CS-DS-125/125book/py4e_rst/15-database.rst

 .. index:: index,
 logical key
-   A key that the “outside world” uses to look up a particular row.
+   A key that the "outside world" uses to look up a particular row.
 For example in a table of user accounts, a person’s email address might be a good candidate as the logical key for the user’s data.